beeware/briefcase/docs/reference/platforms/android/gradle.rst

 The recommended way to build Android-compatible wheels is to use `cibuildwheel
 <https://cibuildwheel.pypa.io/en/stable/platforms/#android>`__.
 Despite the name, the
-tool is not limited to CI environments; it can be run locally on a macOS and Linux machines.
+tool is not limited to CI environments; it can be run locally on macOS and Linux machines.
 Many projects already use cibuildwheel to manage publication of binary wheels.
 For those projects, it may be possible to generate Android wheels by invoking ``cibuildwheel --platform=android``.
 Some modifications of the cibuildwheel